breatheco-de/python-flask-api-tutorial/.learn/exercises/05-returning-json/README.md

     return json_text
 ```

-If we apply this knowledge to our ToDo-list project, we can create a global variable named `todos` that will hold the list of todos like this:
+If we apply this knowledge to our todo-list project, we can create a global variable named `todos` that will hold the list of todos like this:

 ```python
 todos = [